andreaferretti/factor-tutorial/README.md

 So, functions are encouraged to stay small and only refer to the top two or three elements on the stack.
 In a sense, there is no distinction between local and global variables, but values can be more or less local depending on their distance from the top of the stack.

 Notice that if every function takes the state of the whole world and returns the next state, its input is never used anymore.
-So, even though it's convenient to think of pure functions as receiving a stack as input and outputting a stack, the semantics of the language can be implemented more efficiently by mutating a single stack.
+So, even though it is convenient to think of pure functions as receiving a stack as input and outputting a stack, the semantics of the language can be implemented more efficiently by mutating a single stack.

 This leaves concatenative languages like Factor in a strange position, they are both extremely functional - only allowing composition of simpler functions into more complex ones - and largely imperative - describing operations on a mutable stack.